montsecruz9/Final_Project/README.md

 ## Questions they hope to answer with the data

   Will a flight be “On Time” or “Delayed”?
-  What attributes are the ones that will mostly affect a flight's status?
+  Which attributes are the ones that mostly affect a flight's status?

 ## Roles